intuition-dev/INTUITION/src/README.md

 # Metabake&trade;

 #### 'All my friends KNOW the low-coder'

-### Metabake&trade; is open source and extensible low-code productivity tool for programmers.
+### MetaBakeis open source and extensible low-code productivity tool for programmers.

 ## Overview

-MetaBake&trade; mbake CLI tool is a modern way to generate websites and dynamic webapps via low-code to help you achieve high developer productivity, without additional effort.
-MetaBake&trade; open source tool helps you deliver web apps 10X faster with less coding by leveraging our documented high-productivity approaches/pillars.
+MetaBakembake CLI tool is a modern way to generate websites and dynamic webapps via low-code to help you achieve high developer productivity, without additional effort.
+MetaBakeopen source tool helps you deliver web apps 10X faster with less coding by leveraging our documented high-productivity approaches/pillars.
 It leverages static generation; with Pug, Markdown and more; including dynamic apps, data binding, extensible baseCMS, components and more.

-MetaBake&trade; is a simple tool, but can build any type of an app or website, and it allows for gradual adoption.
+MetaBakeis a simple tool, but can build any type of an app or website, and it allows for gradual adoption.
 You can start by slowly adopting just a few of its approaches.